Peoples' Democratic Party (Turkey): 2nd Extraordinary congress, 2014

 The party's 2nd extraordinary congress was again held in the Ahmet Taner Kışlalı Stadium on 22 June 2014.
 156 delegates were eligible to cast votes to elect the new chairman and chairwoman.
 Since a majority could not be secured in the first two rounds of voting, the leadership election proceeded into a third round where Selahattin Demirtaş was elected as the chairman and Figen Yüksekdağ was elected as the chairwoman of the party.
 Speeches by the elected leaders mainly centred on the corruption within the Turkish government and also opposition to the established political system.
 100 sitting and 50 reserve members for the Party Council were elected.
 Outgoing chairpersons Ertuğrul Kürkçü and Sebahat Tuncel were declared Honorary Presidents of the party.

 3rd Extraordinary Congress, 2017

 In the HDPs 3rd Extraordinary Congress on 20 May 2017, Serpil Kemalbay was elected as the new chairwoman while Selahattin Demirtaş was confirmed as its chairman.
 The party's previous female party leader, Figen Yüksekdağ, had been imprisoned in November 2016, and the Turkish Parliament revoked her parliamentary membership on the 21 February 2017 and on the 9 March 2017 the Supreme Court of Appeal ruled she was no longer a member of the HDP.

-Electoral performance
+Election results

 Formed in 2012, the HDP has since contested two local, two presidential and three general election.
 A summary of the results and number of candidates elected is shown below.